jwunderl/pxt-arcade/docs/courses/csintro1/tilemap/extensions.md

 ### ~hint

-The tilemap we are using is 64 tiles wide, and 8 tiles tall, with each tile being 16 pixels by 16 pixels
+The tilemap we are using is 64 tiles wide and 8 tiles tall, with each tile being 16 pixels by 16 pixels

 ### ~